A note on the official page states that the Great Gorilla Run will take a break in 2019, but looks like it will return at a future date.

 The goal is to get 1,000 runners to create a not-so-apocalyptic Planet of the Apes type invasion of central London.
 Watching is free but it wouldn’t hurt to donate a few pounds or to sponsor a gorilla.

-The start/end point is near Tower Hill tube station with the course taking a loop through central London crossing the Thames via Tower Bridge and Blackfriars Bridge.To prevent the spread of COVID-19, many events have been canceled.
+The start/end point is near Tower Hill tube station with the course taking a loop through central London crossing the Thames via Tower Bridge and Blackfriars Bridge.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.